 - Your therapist tells you what to do and how to live your life.

-Also keep in mind that some therapists do not accept insurance, only accepting payment directly from the patient.
-Sometimes these therapists will accept sliding scale payments what you can afford to pay per session.
+Also keep in mind that some therapists do not accept insurance, only payment directly from the patient.
+Sometimes these therapists will accept sliding scale payments, where you pay what you can afford for each session.
 Don’t be afraid to ask what arrangements can be made if you feel the therapist could be a good fit for you.

 Affordable therapy and counseling options

 Take a look around your community for service agencies or organizations that may offer psychotherapy at discounted rates.
 Senior centers, family service agencies, and mental health clinics are good places to start.
 Many offer affordable options, including sliding payment scales.